CosmicFinisher/CosmicLexicon.Foundation/docs/test_plan/master_acceptance_test_plan.md

 ## 8. Conclusion

-This master acceptance test plan provides a roadmap for ensuring the quality and reliability of the OpenEchoSystem.Core Utilities and Extensions project.
+This master acceptance test plan provides a roadmap for ensuring the quality and reliability of the ConsmicLexicon.Foundation Utilities and Extensions project.
 By adhering to the guiding principles and implementing the recommended test phases, scenarios, and coverage, we can build a stable, well-documented, and maintainable foundation for other projects.